 It didn’t take for this game’s popularity to spread across the ocean.
 In the first few decades of the 19th century, roulette became hugely popular in the United States.
 At the same time, back in France, this game started changing its shape.
 The French decided to drop the “double zero”, which the original version featured, thus creating a variant that we now call the European Roulette.

 Although it seems like a relatively recent invention, the slot machine has been around for more than a century.
 What is now considered to be the first-ever slot machine, was invented in 1891 by Messrs Sittman and Pitt of Brooklyn, New York.
 Only a few years later, an improved version of the slot machine was invented in San Francisco, by a man called Charles Fey.
 He named his invention the Liberty Bell Slot Machine.

 The machine quickly became extremely popular, not only in the US but across the whole planet, which had a huge influence on the subsequent development of this casino game.
 In fact, when the first video slots started appearing in American casinos in the mid-1970s, most of them featured the same symbols as the original Liberty Bell Slot Machine.
 Even today, when video slots are the dominant version of this game, yellow bell symbols are commonly used.

 Casino Games Today

 Although some of the most popular casino games can be traced back to the antiquity, their rules have evolved over the years.
 Still, the biggest revolution in the world of gambling happened in our lifetime.
-Actually, it’s still happening, as the popularity of traditional casinos is diminishing in favor of online casino websites.
-Thanks to the modern technology, the players have the privilege to play their favorite casino games from the comfort of their homes, rather than visiting brick-and-mortar establishments.
+Actually, it’s still happening, as the popularity of traditional casinos is diminishing in favour of online casino websites.
+Thanks to modern technology, players have the privilege to play their favourite casino games from the comfort of their homes, rather than visiting brick-and-mortar establishments.

 - The Faro: Gameplay and Rules (Translated from French by Lidie M.)